daattali/beautiful-jekyll/getstarted.md

 ---

 See how easy that is?
-I wasn't lying - it can be done in two minutes.
+I wasn't lying - it really can be done in two minutes.

 <div class="get-started-wrap">
   <a class="btn btn-success btn-lg get-started-btn" href="https://github.com/daattali/beautiful-jekyll#readme">Get Started!</a>
 </div>